Setting Up The Simulator

 cd ardupilot

-Install required packages for SITL (Software In The Loop)
+Install the required packages for SITL (Software In The Loop)

 Tools/environment_install/install-prereqs-ubuntu.sh -y